Mirjalol Kasimov (footballer, born 1995)

-Mirjalol Kasimov (born 20 November 1995) is an Uzbek professional footballer who plays as a midfielder.
+Mirjalol Kasimov (born 20 November 1995) is an Uzbek professional footballer who plays as a midfielder for the Dhivehi Premier League club Victory SC.

-Early career
+Club career

-2023–present - Mohammedan SC
+Mohammedan SC

 On 22 July 2023, he joined I-League club Mohammedan.
 He made 21 appearances and scored four goals.

+Gokulam Kerala

+On 04 February 2026, Kasimov was signed by Indian Football League club Gokulam Kerala.
+He was appointed the club's captain on 20 March 2026, after the previous captain Nili, got ruled out due to an injury.